Polycystic Ovarian Syndrome (PCOS)

 The cause of PCOS isn’t clear, but factors include heredity, inflammation, and elevated levels of male hormones as well as high levels of insulin—a hormone that regulates how the food you eat is changed into energy and used by your body.
 In patients with PCOS the male sex hormone androgen is usually slightly elevated and the female sex hormone estrogen registers lower than normal.
 Obesity may worsen PCOS symptoms.
 Elevated levels of androgen have been associated with PCOS hair loss, as well as extra hair growing on your body.

-While the cause of PCOS is not yet known, genetics, excess insulin and low-grade inflammation may be factors.
 A correct diagnosis is essential for treatment.
 Your Forest Hills, Queens gynecologist will perform a few tests and take a detailed medical history for assessment.
-A physical exam to look for extra body hair and check your blood pressure may follow.
+A physical exam to look for extra body hair and blood pressure check may follow.
 Tests may include:

 - A glucose tolerance test